 There is no employment requirement for students on pre-completion OPT.
 However, if you do not work during the approved pre-completion OPT period, this time is still counted as "used" and will be deducted from the total 12 months of OPT you are allowed.

 Each day that the student is not employed in a qualifying job is counted toward the limit on unemployment time for post-completion and during the STEM extension.
 The limit is 90 days for students on post-completion OPT, including those with a cap-gap extension.
-Students on the STEM OPT extension are given an additional 60 days of unemployment time for a maximum of 150 days.
+Students on the STEM OPT extension are given an additional 60 days of unemployment time for a maximum of 150 days (including the 90 days on post completion).
 Students on post-completion OPT are required to report their employment in the SEVP Portal.
 Employment should be reported no later than 10 days after the new employment begins.
 Students changing employers on the STEM OPT extension, must have the new I-983 form completed and submitted to our office no later than 10 days after the new employment begins.

 What Counts as Unemployment Time?

 Each day (including weekends) during the period when OPT authorization begins and ends that the student does not have qualifying employment counts as a day of unemployment.
 OPT authorization begins on the employment start date shown on the student's EAD.

 Holidays: If a student is employed, he or she would not be considered "unemployed" on holidays, etc. that fall within that period of qualifying employment.